Magdalen College of the Liberal Arts Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Magdalen College, approximately 53% of students took out student loans averaging $5,741 a year.
-That adds up to $22,964 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Magdalen College, approximately 71% of students took out student loans averaging $5,916 a year.
+That adds up to $23,664 over four years for those students.

-The student loan default rate at Magdalen College is 17.2%.
-Watch out!
-This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.
+The student loan default rate at Magdalen College is 13.1%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

 How Much Money Do Magdalen College Graduates Make?